data-8/infrastructure/incidents/2017-06-22-sqlalchemy-error.md

 ## Summary ##

 Late night 21 June 2017, the data8 hub went down.
 Students noticed, and alarm was raised in the #datahub-support channel.
-It was a sqlalchemy issue - restarting the hub fixed it for now.
+A restart fixed temporarily, but it kept recurring pretty regularly the next day.
+The underlying issue turned out to be storage related, and was finally fixed 22 June 2017 10:16.

 ## Timeline ##